zolex/vom/README.md

 ## Documentation

-The [full documentation](https://github.com/zolex/vom/wiki) is available in the Wiki section of this repository.
+The [full documentation](https://zolex.github.io/vom/) is available on github pages.

 ## Examples